 A great way to get to know the city is the starting point of Inner Harbor.
 Many of my favorite attractions are right here in the harbor.
 One of the most important seaports alongside the Chesapeake Bay, you can spend all day and still not see everything this harbor has to offer.
 From street performances to shops and upscale restaurants, the scenic strolls and awesome location will satisfy everyone’s taste for adventure.
 Come eat, catch a water taxi or just take a stroll.

 - Favorite Eats

-If you like seafood, you are in the best city for it!
+If you like seafood, you are in the right city for it!
 Baltimore is packed with wonderful eateries and upscale restaurants.
 One of my favorites is Thames Oyster House – located right on Thames Street.
-From oysters to crab cakes, fish sandwiches and the best lobster roll around!
+From oysters to crab cakes, fish sandwiches and the right lobster roll around!
 If you like chowder, the Rhode Island Quahog Chowder cannot be beaten!

 - Baltimore’s National Aquarium

 If you love sea life, Baltimore is the home to the National Aquarium, the most well-known attraction.
 You will enjoy the variety of over 20,000 animals.
 From sea-life filled with fish and stingrays to a tropical rainforest.
 The giant shark tank is a must for sea lovers!
 If crowds scare you away, visit the aquarium during the week if you can!

 After a busy day of sightseeing, check out Patterson Park for a picknick or one of their many seasonal events or concerts.
 The park is over 300 years old and has a beautiful marble fountain, a swimming pool, lake, dog park and pagoda built-in 1890!
 The pagoda is worth the visit with unobstructed city views.
 Sit back and relax and enjoy a picnic; you may get a glimpse of rare birds like the great blue heron or a goldfinch!